mitodl/edx-username-changer/README.md

-# Repository Moved 🚨
+# ⛔️ DEPRECATION WARNING 🚨

-**This repository has been moved to a new location.**

-The new repository can be found at: [open-edx-plugins](https://github.com/mitodl/open-edx-plugins/tree/marslan/6381-edx-username-changer/src/edx_username_changer)
+**This repository is deprecated.
+Please see [open-edx-plugins](https://github.com/mitodl/open-edx-plugins/tree/marslan/6381-edx-username-changer/src/edx_username_changer) for all the future updates and development.**

 Please update your bookmarks and refer to the new repository for the latest updates and contributions.

-This repository is no longer actively maintained.
-All new updates, issues, and pull requests should be directed to the new repository.

 Thank you for your understanding! 🙌